Craig Air Force Base: Current use

 After the base closed, the airfield was converted into a civil airport for Selma, Alabama, and renamed the Craig Field Airport and Industrial Complex.
-Although the former USAF air traffic control tower at Craig Field remains standing, as of 2007 it was unmanned and non-operational, with UNICOM being used as a common traffic advisory frequency (CTAF).
+Although the former USAF air traffic control tower at Craig Field remains standing, as of 2007 it is unmanned and non-operational, with a smaller makeshift tower located in the middle of the tarmac, and run as a contract tower.
 Both parallel 8,000-foot runways still exist, but only one runway is currently operational while the other remains closed.
-The Craig VORTAC and the Instrument Landing System (ILS) for the current Runway 33 remain operational on the field.
-Current aircraft traffic averages approximately 106 daily operations, of which 83% are transient general aviation, 10% military (primarily Navy and USAF aircraft inbound to the L3 Communications/Vertex Aerospace facility) and 7% local general aviation or air taxi.
+The Craig VORTAC is no longer operational, but the Instrument Landing System (ILS) for the current Runway 33 remain operational on the field, as well as RNAV approaches.
+Current aircraft traffic averages approximately 106 daily operations, of which 83% are transient general aviation, 10% military (primarily Army, Navy and USAF training aircraft from bases in Alabama, Florida, and Mississippi) and 7% local general aviation or air taxi.
+Approach control is typically handled by Montgomery Approach.

 The former military family housing was sold to individual owners shortly after base closure and has seen significant decay as compared to its previous military occupants.

-Multiple civilian government and corporate tenants have taken up residency, including L3 Communications/Vertex Aerospace (formerly Raytheon Aerospace), which run an aircraft repair facility focused on supporting Navy Beechcraft T-34 Mentor (T-34Cs), T-44A, TC-12F and Navy and USAF T-6A aircraft.
+Multiple civilian government and corporate tenants have taken up residency.
+One of these, L3 Communications/Vertex Aerospace (formerly Raytheon Aerospace), ran an aircraft maintenance and repair operations (MRO) facility focused on supporting Navy Beechcraft T-34 Mentor (T-34Cs), T-44A, TC-12F and Navy and USAF T-6A aircraft until 2007 when the facility was closed by the then-L3 Corporation, now L3Harris.
 The former on base elementary school continues to operate as the civilian-run Craig Elementary and the former base golf course continues to operate commercially as the Craig Golf Course and Driving Range.
-The Alabama Highway Patrol (AHP) also operates both its training academy and its headquarters for AHP's F Troop at Craig.
+The building formerly operated by the Alabama Highway Patrol (AHP) as both its training academy and its headquarters for AHP's F Troop at Craig Field, is now an air traffic control training facility run by Advanced ATC.